Top 15 Venture Capital Firms for Information Technology Startups

 5. Workday Ventures

-- Industries of focus: Enterprise Software, Financial Services, Information Technology
+- Industries of focus: Enterprise Software

-- Geographical presence: Based in San Francisco
+- Geographical presence: San Francisco, CA

 - Founded: 2015

-- Notable portfolio companies: Vanta, Multiverse, Sumo Logic, Papaya Global, Duo Security
+- Notable portfolio companies: Multiverse, Vanta, Sumo Logic, Papaya Global, Duo Security

 - Portfolio size: 86 investments